sham-sr/data_science_docker_stack/README.md

 [openldap](https://github.com/osixia/docker-openldap)
 As a backend DB MySQL8
 ## How to deploy
 The docker-compose parameters are set in .env files.
-Before you build or run the docker-compose file, rename the. envexample to .env and edit it to match your environment.
+Before you build or run the docker-compose file, rename the .envexample to .env and edit it to match your environment.
 1. Create a "webproxy" network
 `docker network create webproxy`
 2. Run traefik